SteamVR Finger Tracking Glove

 - The physical size of the microcontroller lends itself to being mounted on the back of my hand

-- The 14 onboard 10-bit ADC channels will be nearly perfect if using sensors for each knuckle and distance between fingers
+- The 14 onboard 10-bit ADC channels will be nearly perfect if using sensors for two knuckles per finger and distance between fingers

 The purpose of the Teensy in this case is to retrieve the analog signals provided by the finger sensors and wrangle them in to a format that can be periodically transmitted to the SteamVR controller using its internal SPI bus.
 I have been unable to find documentation about the proper use of this SPI bus and my efforts to contact engineers at both Tundra Labs and Valve directly have not been successful.
 We will see how it goes.